 Flooding occurs fairly often in the Carson River Basin.
 Floods are either main channel flooding, localized (flash) flooding, or debris flows.
 A rain-on-snow event in the higher elevations is the usual cause of main channel flooding.
 History shows repeated incidents of flooding, with 33 documented floods in the watershed since 1852, on an average of every five years (Azad, 2008).
 At least 17 of these events caused major flooding and extensive damage.
 Rapid snowmelt causes the river channel to fill quickly until the river overflows it banks.
 Localized flooding usually occurs during the summer months and is caused by intense rainfall during thunderstorms.
 Debris flows can occur when water from rapid snowmelt or intense rainfall mixes with sediment; the texture of a debris flow often resembles wet concrete.
 The predominate use of Carson River waters is agriculture.
 Only a few storage reservoirs exist in the basin, of which Lahontan Reservoir southwest of Fallon is the largest.
 Lahontan Reservoir stores water from Carson River, as well as water diverted from Truckee River via Truckee Canal.
-Water from Carson River is also stored in Stillwater Point Reservoir, Sheckler Reservoir, and Carson Lake.
-The Truckee-Carson Irrigation District, originally formed in 1918 to work with the U.S. Reclamation Service (now the Bureau of Reclamation within the U.S. Department of Interior), controls all releases from the Lahontan Reservoir as part of the Newlands Project.
-The Newlands Project was one of the first large-scale land reclamation projects in the U.S. Data from Carson River gauging stations show an overall trend of decreasing stream flow for water in the years 1940-2006 (Maurer et al., 2009).
+The Sheckler Reservoir is used to convey water to a delivery feature.
+Carson Lake is used for grazing and wildlife purposes.
+The Truckee-Carson Irrigation District, originally formed in 1918 to work with the U. S. Reclamation Service (now the Bureau of Reclamation within the U. S. Department of Interior), controls all releases from the Lahontan Reservoir as part of the Newlands Project.
+The Newlands Project was one of the first largescale land reclamation projects in the U.S. Data from Carson River gauging stations show an overall trend of decreasing stream flow for water in the years 1940-2006 (Maurer et al., 2009) continuing through the present as evidenced by streamflow data available from the U.S. Geological Survey.

-Point source pollution is defined as any single identifiable source of pollution from which pollutants are discharged, such as a pipe, ditch, or factory smokestack.
-Because the proposed action does not include any facilities that would discharge point source pollutants into the drainages within the region of interest, this EIS does not analyze point source pollution.
+Point source pollution is defined as any single identifiable source of pollution from which pollutants are discharged, such as a pipe or ditch.
+Because the Proposed Action does not include any new facilities that would discharge point source pollutants into the drainages within the region of interest, this EIS does not analyze point source pollution.
 The development of water storage reservoirs, the buildout of an extensive system of canals, and the use of agricultural water on fields have altered groundwater levels, degrading water quality upstream and within the region of interest (Maurer et al., 2009).
 Nonpoint source pollution typically occurs because of runoff.
-When precipitation moves over and through the ground, the water absorbs and assimilates any pollutants it comes into contact with.
-Subsequently, poor water quality flows, containing high concentrations of trace metals, such as arsenic and selenium, flow into basins within the region of interest (e.g., Carson Sink, wetlands at Stillwater National Wildlife Refuge).
+When precipitation moves over and through the ground, the water absorbs and assimilates any naturally occurring pollutants it comes into contact with.
+Subsequently, poor water quality can flow into basins within the region of interest (e.g., Carson Sink, wetlands at Stillwater National Wildlife Refuge).